Our Verdict

 What Other Suitcase Should You Consider?

 The Amazon Basics 30" Hardside Spinner deserves consideration for sheer affordability with an acceptable performance for infrequent travel.
 However, if you travel extensively, you'll want a quality bag that can keep up with your demanding flight schedule.
-In that case, you may want to consider the high-performing Travelpro Platinum Elite 29", which costs more but is well worth the investment for the impressive organizational system and long-lasting quality that the frequent traveler requires.
+In that case, you may want to consider the high-performing Travelpro Platinum Elite 29" or the TravelPro Maxlite 5 25" which cost more but are well worth the investment for the impressive organizational system and long-lasting quality that the frequent traveler requires.